 SJS School News

-Students from 5th Grade will lead us at our children’s Mass on Thursday, December 14th at 1:00 pm.
+Students from all Second Grade will lead us at our children’s Mass on Thursday, March 22nd at 1:00 pm.
 We invite all our parents, grandparents, friends and parishioners to join us.
 The children and staff truly appreciate your support!

 Please come, be a part of our school family!
-We invite all parishioners to prayerfully consider sending your child(ren) to St. John’s School, (4 year old Preschool through 6th Grade).
-Registration for the 2018-2019 school year will begin soon and class sizes are limited.
-All faith denominations are welcome.
+We invite all parishioners to prayerfully consider sending your child(ren) to St. John’s School, (4 year old Preschool through Sixth Grade).
+All faith denominations are welcome!
 Please encourage your friends and neighbors.
-Call 642-6116 if you have questions
+If you have questions, please call 642-6116.
+Our doors are always open for a tour.

 SJ Youth News